rengezri/gpt-universal-translator/README.md

 3. **Translate:** After recording, click 'Translate' to translate the spoken language into your chosen language.
 4. **Text-to-Speech:** Listen to the translated text in the chosen language.

-## Contributing
-Contributions to the GPT Universal Translator are welcome.
-Please read the contributing guidelines before making a pull request.

 ## License
 This project is licensed under the [MIT License](LICENSE).